Noroff-FEU-Assignments/project-exam-1-rikke-dishington/README.md

 ## Description

-In this project I have created a website for Retriever Gundog Blog.
+Retriever Gundog Blog is a blog for all who are interested in retriever gundogs.
+In this project I have created a blog for two enthusiastic women who wants to share their experiences and knowledge about retrievers and hunting.

-Rainy Days.
-Rainy Days is an online shop selling men’s and women’s rain jackets.
-The jackets are designed for a range of different outdoor activates such as hiking, skiing, and kayaking.
-The main goal for the site is to encourage viewers to purchase a jacket.

 ## Built With